-Stephen has five years prior experience as a research assistant and economic consultant, solving difficult policy questions in such diverse fields as health, housing, transportation and development economics.
+As Principal Research Associate at CREA, Stephen works with SLP data from conception & module design to data analysis and production of valuable insights for academics and external agencies.
+His current research relates to labour economics for mature workers, with a focus on training programmes, health and employment outcomes, and spousal retirement decisions.
+Stephen has five years prior experience as a research assistant and economic consultant, solving difficult policy questions in diverse fields such as health, housing, transportation and development economics.
 He graduated from The University of Auckland with an Honours degree in economics.

-Faisal Azhar is the Research Panel Manager for CREA as of January 2017.
-He assists the Associate Director in overseeing the Centre's operations and research.
+Catherine Loh is the Research Panel Manager for CREA as of September 2018.
+She assists the Associate Director in overseeing the Centre's operations and research.

-He is responsible for operational activities, managing database systems, maximizing panel retention and supervising the call centre.
-He also trains and administers SMU student staff who provide operational assistance to the Centre and service support to the survey participants.
+She is responsible for operational activities, managing database systems, maximizing panel retention and supervising the call centre.
+She also trains and administers SMU student staff who provide operational assistance to the Centre and service support to the survey participants.

 Piea Peng, as a Research Associate, is a data scientist for CREA since March 2016.
 She uses her lifetime's worth of data-related information and scientific skills to produce great data-driven tools/products.